Bantarus/story-weaver-rpg/docs/ai_flows.md

         -   `visualHint` (string): Suggestion for visual elements.
         -   `soundEffect` (string): Suggestion for sound effects.
 -   **Logic:**
-    -   Uses a Genkit prompt (`formatGameDataJsonPrompt`) that provides detailed instructions and the schema for the desired JSON structure (array of scenes).
-It emphasizes branching narratives, effects, and alignment.
+    -   Uses a Genkit prompt (`formatGameDataJsonPrompt`) that provides detailed instructions and the schema for the desired JSON structure, emphasizing generation in the specified `language`.
     -   The AI is instructed to produce `scenes` as a JSON array.
     -   **Post-processing within the flow:**
         -   Cleans the raw text output from the LLM (strips Markdown fences).
         -   Parses the cleaned text into a JavaScript object.
-        -   Handles cases where the AI might (incorrectly) return `scenes` as an object map instead of an array, converting it if necessary.
+        -   Handles cases where the AI might return `scenes` as an object map instead of an array, converting it if necessary.
         -   Validates the `startSceneId`.
         -   The final output adheres to `AIGameDataSchema` (where `scenes` is an array).
     -   Dynamically selects the model based on `aiSettings`.